-Whenever multipath.conf is updated, so should the initrd by executing: update-initramfs -u -k all The reason for this is multipath.conf is copied to the RAM disk and is integral to determining the available devices to map via its denylist and devices sections.
+Whenever multipath.conf is updated, so should the initrd by executing: update-initramfs -u -k all The reason for this is multipath.conf is copied to the RAM disk and is integral to determining the available

 The multipathd daemon

 If you have trouble implementing a multipath configuration, you should ensure the multipath daemon is running as described in device mapper multipathing - setup.
 The multipathd daemon must be running in order to use multipath devices.